-Many of the top things to do in Sydney in March are centred around Sydney Harbour.
-This includes Harbour Sculpture, which is like a mini Sculpture by the Sea at Bondi except it’s by the Harbour.
+The Harbour Sculpture is a bit like a mini Sculpture by the Sea at Bondi except it’s by the Harbour.
 All of the work is located in Woolwich between Clarkes Point Reserve and the Deckhouse function centre and surrounds.
 You could argue Sydney Harbour doesn’t need any ‘adornment’ but it will be interesting and it’s an excuse to visit a lessor visited harbourside suburb.

 Parramasala – Festival of South Asian Arts – Friday, 10th March to Sunday, 12th March 2017

 We live in a world of contrasts full of wonderful, creative people.
 Some of the most talented come to Parramatta every year.
 It’s called Parramasala.
 Past highlights have included the Bollywood Block Party, The Trouble with Asian Men, Susheela Raman & Band, Krishnan’s Dairy, the Masala Markets and let’s not forget the Festival Bar, a great venue from which to enjoy the free program of music, dance and film on the Parramasala Outdoor Stage.

 Sydney Skinny Dipping – Friday, 19th March 2017